 What is the dirt road like?
 Do I need a 4-wheel drive vehicle?

 The drive from Fruitland to the Ranch is 13 miles.
 The first two miles are oil paved and the last 11 miles are dirt roads maintained by the county.
 It is helpful to have a high clearance vehicle because the dirt road is a county road and can become slippery when it rains.
 Mountain showers come quickly so it’s best to be prepared.

 What is meant by a high clearance vehicle?

 We suggest a mini-van, SUV, or higher vehicle in case you have never driven on a dirt road.
 We encourage guests to watch out for rocks and pot holes that may be on the dirt road.

 What time should we arrive at the Ranch?

 All groups should arrive no later than 11:30 a.m.
-If you are camping you should arrive by 11:00 a.m. to start setting up your camp.
+If groups are camping they should arrive by 11:00 a.m. to start setting up their camp.

 Do you have drinking water at the Ranch?

 Yes we do.
 Our culinary water comes from our well which is then filtered.
 Bottled water is also available to purchase at the Souvenir Shop.
 For large groups, they are welcome to bring their own bottled water.

 Will a cellphone work at the Ranch?